What's Going On Here?

 And How Is It?

-Who knows, maybe now I'll have more motivation to get those notes out here again.
-Feels like the web could do with some more independent bobbins on it, and I'd be happy to oblige.
+Who knows, maybe now I'll have more motivation to get those notes out into the world.
+Feels like the web could do with some more independent bobbins on it.